 This was written many years ago, and we now all have smart phones and pay ridiculous fees to our service providers.
-The question these days is whether to keep a “land line” phone or simply use your cell phone all the time.
-We have kept our land-line for now, as I still don’t trust cell phone services.
+The question these days is whether to keep a “land line” phone or use your cell phone all the time.
+We have kept our landline, as I still don’t trust cell phone services.

 You can make your land-line phones much cheaper by using a VoIP phone provider, and that may be where I head next.